cooperative-computing-lab/cctools/python_packaging/README.md

 Note that system-level modules are not included within the `"modules"` list, as they are automatically installed into Conda virtual environments.
 Additionally, using a different version of the Python interpreter will result in a different mapping for the `"python"` value within the output file.

-### POSSIBLE IMPROVEMENTS
+## POSSIBLE IMPROVEMENTS
 1. Utilize `ModuleFinder` library to get complete list of modules that are used by the Python script
-- Provides more comprehensive list of modules used, including system-level modules
+- Provides more comprehensive list of modules used, including system-level modules, making it redundant
 - Takes longer to run compared to the currently-implemented parsing algorithm
+- More rigorously tested than the parsing algorithm, so it ensures that all modules will be listed
 2. Use `pip freeze` to find all modules that are installed within the machine
 - Instead of seeing if the module is not a system module, just see if it is installed on the machine, but requires that the module be installed on the master machine
-- Also misses cases where a module is installed to the machine, but not by pip
+- Misses cases where a module is installed to the machine, but not by pip
 - The advantage to this option is that `pip freeze` includes versions, so you can add version numbers for module dependencies to get more accurate pip installations into the virtual environment
+- `stdlib_list` library that is in the current implementation requires installation and has not been rigorously tested